ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 ibmcloud cdb deployment-connections example-deployment -u <newusername> [--endpoint-type <endpoint type>]
 ```

 Full connection information is returned by the `ibmcloud cdb deployment-connections` command with the `--all` flag.
 To retrieve all the connection information for a deployment named "example-deployment", use the following command.
 ```
 ibmcloud cdb deployment-connections example-deployment -u <newusername> --all [--endpoint-type <endpoint type>]
 ```

 If you don't specify a user, the `deployment-connections` commands return information for the admin user by default.
 If you don't specify an endpoint type, the connection string returns the public endpoint by default.
-If your deployment only has a private endpoint, you have to specify `--endpoint-type private` or the commands return an error.
+If your deployment only has a private endpoint, you must specify `--endpoint-type private` or the commands return an error.
 The user and endpoint type is not enforced.
 You can use any user on your deployment with either endpoint (if both exist on your deployment).

-To use the `ibmcloud cdb` CLI commands, you must [install the {{site.data.keyword.databases-for}} plugin](/docs/databases-for-mongodb?topic=databases-cli-plugin-cdb-reference#installing-the-cloud-databases-cli-plug-in).
+To use the `ibmcloud cdb` CLI commands, you must [install the {{site.data.keyword.databases-for}} plug-in](/docs/databases-for-mongodb?topic=databases-cli-plugin-cdb-reference#installing-the-cloud-databases-cli-plug-in).
 {: .tip}

 **API**
 To retrieve user's connection strings from the API, use the [`/users/{userid}/connections`](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026) endpoint.
-You have to specify in the path which user and which type of endpoint (public or private) should be used in the returned connection strings.
+You must specify in the path which user and which type of endpoint (public or private) should be used in the returned connection strings.
 The user and endpoint type is not enforced.
 You can use any user on your deployment with either endpoint (if both exist on your deployment).
 ```
 curl -X GET -H "Authorization: Bearer $APIKEY" 'https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/{userid}/connections/{endpoint_type}'
 ```

 ## Additional Users and Connection Strings

 Access to your {{site.data.keyword.databases-for-mongodb}} deployment is not limited to the admin user.
-You can create additional users and retrieve connection strings specific to them by using the _Service Credentials_ panel, the {{site.data.keyword.IBM_notm}} CLI, or through the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API.
+You can create more users and retrieve connection strings specific to them by using the _Service Credentials_ section, the {{site.data.keyword.IBM_notm}} CLI, or through the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API.

 All users on your deployment can use the connection strings, including connection strings for either public or private endpoints.